keruzu/runbook/src/architecture/service_level_agreements.md

 This should *NOT* be the legal contract.
 The intent is to ensure that internal people are aligned with external requirements.

+Ideally, your observability tool should help to track the metrics used for your SLA so that your business team can see at a glance how the service is doing.

 ## Service Description
 Here we define what we are offering to our external customer: